nf-cmgg/exomecnv/README.md

 nf-cmgg/exomecnv was originally written by [BertGalle](https://github.com/BertGalle) and [Toros](https://github.com/ToonRosseel).

-We thank the following people for their extensive assistance in the development of this pipeline: [nvnieuwk](https://github.com/nvnieuwk)
+We thank the following people for their extensive assistance in the development of this pipeline: [nvnieuwk](https://github.com/nvnieuwk) and [matthdsm](https://github.com/matthdsm)

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->